Review of the QCD sum rules for exotic states: Theoretical foundations

 The nonfactorizable contributions appear at the order $\mathcal{O}(\alpha_s)$ due to the operators $\bar{q}g_sGq\bar{q}g_sGq$, which come from the Feynman diagrams shown in Fig.\ref{meson-qqg-qqg}.
 If we insist on choosing the pole mass and applying the landau equation to study the diagrams, we obtain a sub-leading Landau singularity at the $s$-channel $s=p^2=4\hat{m}_c^2$.
 From the operators $\bar{q}g_sGq\bar{q}g_sGq$, we obtain the vacuum condensate $\langle\bar{q}g_s\sigma Gq\rangle^2$, where the $g_s^2$ is absorbed into the vacuum condensate.
 The nonfactorizable Feynman diagrams appear at the order $\mathcal{O}(\alpha_s^0)$ or $\mathcal{O}(\alpha_s^1)$, not at the order $\mathcal{O}(\alpha_s^2)$ asserted in Refs.\cite{Lucha-Two-PRD-2019,Lucha-Two-PRD-2019-2}.

+In fact, for the triply-heavy dibaryon-type currents $\eta(x)$ and $\eta_\mu(x)$, even in the lowest order Feynman diagrams, there are both connected and disconnected contributions in the color space \cite{WangZG-dibaryon-PRD-2020}, see Fig.\ref{dibaryon-Lowest-diagram}.
+From the first diagram in Fig.\ref{dibaryon-Lowest-diagram}, we can obtain both connected and disconnected Feynman diagrams, the connected contributions appear due to the quark-gluon operators $\bar{q}g_sGq\bar{q}g_sGq$ \cite{WangZG-dibaryon-PRD-2020}, which are of the order $\mathcal{O}(\alpha_s^1)$ and come from the Feynman diagrams shown in Fig.\ref{dibaryon-qqg-qqg}.

-{\bf Fourthly}, the Landau equation servers as a kinematical equation in the momentum space, and does not depend on the factorizable and nonfactorizable properties of the Feynman diagrams in the color space.
+{\bf Fourthly}, the Landau equation serves as a kinematical equation in the momentum space, and does not depend on the factorizable and nonfactorizable properties of the Feynman diagrams in the color space.